3DRaven/adb-jdbc-driver/README.md

 # AdbJdbcDriver
-JDBC driver for connecting to android devices and get all db information and other from debugable application
+JDBC driver for connecting to android devices and get all db information and other from debugable application This driver shoud be used as Android Studio "Database Inspector" functionality for Visual Studio code and other IDEs.
+You can use prefered sql connection plugin in any IDE and connect by this driver to your device.
 # Usage:

 You need started adb server